tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 If you don't know pitch accent of a word, you don't know how it's pronounced.

-To view pitch accent information in Yomichan popups, you need to install **Kanjium dictionary**.
+To view pitch accent information in Rikaitan popups, you need to install **Kanjium dictionary**.
 You can find it in the archive with all the other dictionaries you downloaded earlier.